stracquadaniolab/stracquadaniolab.github.io/research.md

 We are developing data-fusion and network clustering algorithms that take advantage of big biological datasets to generate testable hypotheses of disease susceptibility, progression and outcome.

 ![biological network analysis][bio_network_analysis]

 We have shown that statistical enrichment methods are powerful tools to identify key networks in cancer.
 We are now developing methods to identify statistically significant clusters of genes/proteins that associate with a phenotype using multiple layers of information (i.e. RNA-seq, Mass-spec).
-We are particularly interested in cancer, and specifically at changes in angiogenesis factors as a response to different treatments.
+We are particularly interested in cancer, and specifically at changes in angiogenic factors as a response to different treatments.

 ###### **Collaborations**
 * [Francesco Pezzella](http://www.rdm.ox.ac.uk/principal-investigators/researcher/francesco-pezzella-2), University of Oxford, UK

 ##### Applied optimization
 Designing efficient and robust systems often requires the solution of large scale optimization problems.
 Often, the objective function is expensive to evaluate, it is the output of a simulator or the derivatives are not available.
 Indeed, the objective function can be considered a "black-box", whose only known information being the input and the output.
-We are interested in developing hybrid optimization methods aiming at solving complex optimization problems efficiently.
+We are interested in developing hybrid optimization methods aiming at efficiently solving complex problems.
 We are particularly interested in combining stochastic sampling methods (i.e. evolutionary algorithms) with deterministic optimization methods with performance guarantee.
 We have been successful in proposing a number of approaches to several optimization problems